To understand the minimalist mindset, you first must understand the power of small.

 Joshua Becker and his family were living the American Dream.
 The just bought a two-story 2200sq house to live out their lives.
 However, as Joshua learned more about the power of small, three years later, they managed to buy a house half the size and half their mortgage payments along the way.
 Beyond saving money, they’ve saved time up-keeping a larger property.
 Read the full article here.

 No matter what your situation is, you can always make a decision to go either big or small.
-We have mistakenly linked big to success and happiness, when we can always find contentment in small.
+We’ve mistakenly linked big to success and happiness when we can always find contentment in small.

 What do you think?